mephistophyles/mephistophyles.github.io/index.md

 permalink: /
 ---

 Welcome to my site.
-Currently running a semi-custom dual-blog set up, based on the Jekyll and Github pages.
+Currently running a semi-custom dual-blog set up, based on Jekyll and hosted by Github pages.

-This will be your pretty landing page soon, including recent posts, current projects and who knows what else.
+Current project: getting this site up and running, and migrating content from previous site